otaviojava/money-api-book/en/chapter6_1_3.md

 #### Sorting by the Exchange Rate

-Sorting can be applied on the exchange rate, but this requires providing an implementation of `ExhcnageRateProvider`.
-For example given a list of `[10 USD,11 BRL,9 EUR]`, sorting them by the ascending order will result in `[11 BRL,10 USD,9 EUR]` and that's because BRL has a lower exchange rate than USD and USD has a lower exchange rate than EUR.
+Sorting can be applied on the exchange rate, but this requires providing an implementation of `ExchangeRateProvider`.
+For example given a list of `[10 USD,11 BRL,9 EUR]`, sorting them by the ascending order will result in `[11 BRL,10 USD,9 EUR]` because BRL has a lower exchange rate than USD, and USD has a lower exchange rate than EUR.

 ```java